 This is a chance for you to show your own personal style, accessorize with your favorite scarfs, belts, shoes, and jewelry including that engagement ring that I will be photographing.
-The same rules apply to men, watches, cuff links, bow-ties, a blazer, vest, suspenders, or belts are all good.
+The same rules apply to men, watches, cuff links, bow ties, a blazer, vest, suspenders, or belts are all good.
 But I I strongly suggest no baseball caps.
 It’s hard to see their eyes and it can cause shadows on their face.
 It also makes it difficult to lean in for a kiss!
 Don’t forget the shoes!
 I will be getting full body shots during your session and a nice pair of shoes can make it or break it.
 Flip flops only belong on the beach!
 (Note: We may be walking a lot during your engagement session so you may want to bring shoes with you for walking)

 Don’t Forget Your Hair And Makeup

 This is something that can really make a difference in your photographs.
-I’m not talking about a drastic make over, I still want you to look like yourself, but a little primping never hurts.
+I’m not talking about a drastic makeover, I still want you to look like yourself, but a little primping never hurts.
 Get your hair blown out, get your nails done, and get a pedicure if your toes are going to show.
 This is sometimes a great opportunity to test out your hair and make-up artist for your wedding, just make sure to have it done earlier in the day so you’re not late to your engagement session.

 Dress For Your Location

 You definitely want to consider your surroundings when picking the clothing for your session.
 Think about where you’re going, if you’re planning on going to a wilderness park and it’s all brown this time of year you would want to wear a color that would pop against the background.
-Stand out, after all no one wants to just blend in to the scenery.
+Stand out, after all, no one wants to just blend into the scenery.

 The Most Important Thing

 I want you to be comfortable and have fun!
 The suggestions above are meant to serve as a guideline to help you decide what might work best for you to wear on your engagement session.
-I urge you to be yourself and go with the suggestions that best work for you and just dress up a couple more notches then you normally would.
+I urge you to be yourself and go with the suggestions that best work for you and just dress up a couple more notches than you normally would.
 Show up early and be dressed to have fun!
 Engagement sessions are really just an hour of goofing off and having fun with the one you love.